Ukraine war expected to have bigger impact on European economies - Swiss study

+Adds study does not necessarily reflect SNB view; impact could be higher

-ZURICH, Sept 22 (Reuters) - The war in Ukraine has reduced economic growth and "considerably" pushed up inflation across Europe, the Swiss National Bank said in a study published on Friday, with worse effects still to come.
+ZURICH, Sept 22 (Reuters) - The war in Ukraine has reduced European economic growth and "considerably" pushed up inflation across the continent, the Swiss National Bank said in a study published on Friday, with worse effects still to come.

-Since Russia invaded Ukraine in February 2022, Europe has seen a surge in energy prices, financial market turmoil and a sharp contraction of Russia's and Ukraine's economies, the report said.
+Since Russia invaded Ukraine in February 2022, Europe has seen a surge in energy prices, financial market turmoil and a sharp contraction in the economies of both Russia and Ukraine, the report said.

-Examining the impact of the war on Germany, Britain, France, Italy and Switzerland's economies, the study said output would have been between 0.1% and 0.7% higher in the fourth quarter of 2022 if Moscow had not attacked Kyiv.
+Examining the war's economic impact on Germany, Britain, France, Italy and Switzerland, the study said output would have been between 0.1% and 0.7% higher in the fourth quarter of 2022 if Russia had not invaded Ukraine.

-Inflation in each of the countries would have been between 0.2% and 0.4% lower, it said.
+Consumer prices in each of the countries would have been between 0.2% and 0.4% lower, said the working paper, which aims to stimulate discussion and is not necessarily the viewpoint of the SNB.

 "The negative consequences of the war are likely to be far greater in the medium-to-long term, especially with regard to the real economy," the study said.